Paul Jennings was born in 1799 at Montpelier, the Virginia estate of James and Dolley Madison. His mother, an enslaved woman...

 They felt the distance most acutely.
 In 1789, Robert Lewis, one of Washington’s secretaries, arrived at Mount Vernon to escort First Lady Martha Washington to New York City.
 He reported that most of the enslaved community at Mount Vernon gathered to say goodbye to Martha and the enslaved individuals she was taking with her.
 Lewis noted, “numbers of these poor wretches seemed greatly agitated, much affected.”
 He assumed they were upset at Martha’s departure.
 Perhaps they were sad to see her go for her presence offered some degree of stability and insurance they wouldn’t be sold or given away.
 More likely, they were mourning the departure of their enslaved family members that were traveling with Martha, and wondering when they might be reunited, if ever.5 Betty was one of the people standing in the crowd.
 She was there to say goodbye to two of her children, Ona and Austin.
 While Austin had left before to travel with Washington, Betty had never been separated from Ona and the experience must have been distressing for both of them.6

 On the other hand, New York and Philadelphia offered new opportunities not available at Mount Vernon.
-For many of Washington’s slaves, it was the first time they stepped foot in free territory.
+For many of Washington’s enslaved people, it was the first time they stepped foot in free territory.
 Ona, Austin, and other members of the enslaved household were introduced to vibrant cities with robust free black communities that facilitated Ona’s and Hercules’ future escapes.
 While they were in New York City, Alexander Hamilton, John Jay, and others helped found the African Free School to educate free African Americans.
 The school went on to educate many of the leading African-American writers and intellectuals in the nineteenth century.
-While there is no record of Washington’s enslaved household interacting with the school or its students, the atmosphere of the city promoted this type of opportunity and Washington’s slaves would have noticed.
+While there is no record of Washington’s enslaved household interacting with the school or its students, the atmosphere of the city promoted this type of opportunity and Washington’s enslaved people would have noticed.

-Philadelphia was more ardently anti-slavery than New York City and still the largest city in the United States.
+Philadelphia was more ardently antislavery than New York City and still the largest city in the United States.
 In May 1789, there were 300 enslaved people in the city, but nearly 1,800 free African Americans.
 Black and white abolition societies hosted lectures, printed pamphlets, and conducted secretive campaigns to facilitate the escape of enslaved people.
 While we don’t know the day-to-day experiences of Washington’s enslaved household, they would have met new people, tried new foods, experienced new forms of entertainment, and been exposed to all sorts of new ideas.
 Most importantly, with such a large free black population, they could have blended into the crowd, at least temporarily.
 That anonymity must have provided a welcome reprieve from the constant oversight in the President’s House.7

 In February 1790, the president’s family and private secretaries, along with the enslaved and hired staff, moved into the Alexander Macomb House on Broadway Street.
 The Macomb House was larger, in a quieter part of town, and offered a beautiful view of the Hudson River.
 The servants and enslaved people that packed up the Washingtons’ clothing, furniture, linens, and décor had no say over where they would live next or when they would move.8